0xAX/linux-insides/Booting/linux-bootstrap-3.md

 }
 ```

 As we may see, it just load the IDT which is filled with zero using the `lidtl` instruction.
-The `null_idt` has type `gdt_ptr` which is structure defined in the same source code file:
+The `null_idt` has type `gdt_ptr` which is structure defined in the same [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c) file:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/pm.c#L60-L63 -->
 ```C